-Following advice yesterday that people who can’t work from home should go back to work, TfL has outlined how it will cope with the commute in the era of the virus.
+Following advice yesterday that people who can’t work from home should go back to work, Transport for London (TfL) has outlined how it will cope with the commute in the era of the virus.

 As people are being asked to return back to work if they are unable to work from home – TfL says that this will require significant changes to the way in which people travel in London.

 TfL said that it is working with staff and the unions with the intention of, by 18th May, increasing service levels to around 85% on the bus network, at least 70% on the Tube and London Overground (in line with national rail services), 80% on the DLR and a full service on TfL Rail.